 When you evaluate and prioritize innovation projects based on short-term ROI you can miss out on riskier projects that offer world-changing impact in the long-term.
 If you’re creating an “innovation mechanism and opportunity engineering process checklist” with oversight guidelines to shepherd future projects, it’s important to evaluate future or latent human needs, long term competitive impact, and option creating investments that build capabilities and learnings.

 (10) Good Idea, Crappy Luck

 Sometimes good ideas meet with crappy luck.
 Any combination of the above — force majeure — errors — individual lapses in judgement — market rises and falls — can cause idea failure.
 That’s why you need to be resilient and vigilant when it comes to innovation and idea implementation.

-Successful ideas are groomed by folks and companies that are both proactive and reactive — democratic and dictatorial — capable of evaluating history, forecasting the future, and creating new, unexpected outcomes.
+Successful ideas are groomed by folks and companies that are both proactive and reactive — democratic and dictatorial — capable of evaluating history, accurately forecasting or miscalculating the future, and ultimately creating new, unexpected outcomes.
 Fate can be a cruel mistress but it can be guided, even manipulated.

 The good news?
-Failure is crucial to success.
-And good ideas lose to better solutions.
+Failure can light the path to success.
+And good ideas sometimes lose to better solutions.
 But in the end, innovation isn’t just about novelty or new ideas.
 Simplification, reinvention, leveraging under-utilized resources, and incremental, continuous improvements can produce innovative solutions.
 Successful companies manage incremental and bold, disruptive initiatives simultaneously.

 Our goal on this blog, as we go forward, will be to highlight solutions from inspiring innovators.
 We hope you will join the conversation.